HiTsH/top-movies/README.md

 -------------

 ### `home()`
-- Renders the home page displaying the user's movie collection.
+Renders the home page displaying the user's movie collection.
-- Retrieves all movies from the database and passes them to the template.
+- Retrieves all movies from the database and orders them by rating.
+- Assigns a ranking based on the movie's position in the sorted list.
+- Commits the ranking changes to the database.

 ### `edit_movie()`
 - Renders the edit movie page.